Novia-RDI-Seafaring/FMUiL/README.md

 # Example usage
+This section provides details about the available examples and how to run them.

+## Example 1: exp1_water_tank.yaml
 Let's take a look on this example system created by Mathworks: [Watertank Model](https://mathworks.com/help/slcontrol/ug/watertank-simulink-model.html)

 The model consists of a **WaterTankSystem** and a **PI-controller** connected in a feedback loop.